deanFL0/batch-renamer/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+When contributing:

+1. Fork the repository
+2. Create a new branch for your feature
+3. Make your changes
+4. Submit a pull request

 ## License